alpine tycoon game Above the Snow ...

 What kind of strategies matter most?

-Based on available information at launch, the game rewards players who balance expansion with infrastructure.
+At launch, the game rewards players who balance expansion with infrastructure.
 The tycoon framework means revenue generation matters, but the survival-adjacent mechanics mean you can't just chase profit without maintaining the basics.

 The management genre classification points toward resource allocation being a central skill.
 Knowing when to build new facilities versus upgrading existing ones, and how to route hikers through trails efficiently, will likely separate competent resort managers from struggling ones.